malllabiisc/WordGCN/Readme.md

 - Compatible with TensorFlow 1.x and Python 3.x.
 - Dependencies can be installed using `requirements.txt`.
 - Install [word-embedding-benchmarks](https://github.com/kudkudak/word-embeddings-benchmarks) used for evaluating learned embeddings.
+  - The test and valid dataset splits used in the paper can be downloaded from [this link](https://drive.google.com/open?id=1VMyddIOgmkskAFN2BvI6c49Y63SHjNfF).
+Replace the original `~/web_data` folder with the provided one.
+  - For switching between valid and test split execute `python switch_evaluation_data.py -split <valid/valid>`

 ### Dataset: